Weed identification helps the gardener understand those weeds that you don't want in any garden.

 The butterfly host plants pages are filled with many flowers, trees and shrubs that gardeners love.
 Mentioned also are plenty of weeds that butterfly caterpillars love!

 Weeds in these areas can be relentless.
-Winter helps roots spread underground allowing them to grow faster once spring comes.
+Winter helps roots spread underground allowing them to grow faster in spring.

 Common weeds, such as broadleaf weeds, can cause many problems.
 If left to grow without maintenance broadleaf weeds become invasive and will ultimately take over by robbing your wanted plants and flowers from water, light and soil nutrients.
 This also applies to lawns.
 If grass weeds are left unattended they will take over and smother grass, ultimately killing it.
 Common weeds also are home to many unwanted pests.